 The Drive-In Theatre has a rich history in Pictou County, and is known as a local landmark.
-Now here we are in 2020, and are thrilled to be bringing back this timeless experience!
+In 2020, we were thrilled to be bring back this timeless experience!
+Going to the Drive-In continues to be a summer tradition for families in Pictou County and beyond!

 “Highland Drive-In Theatre” as it was first called, opened in the mid 1950’s.
 The spelling was later changed to “Hyland” Drive-In in 1965.
 By the mid ‘70s, it was operated by Odean Theatres and became known as the Odean Drive-In.
 Empire Theatres took over the operation in the early 1990’s and ran the Empire Drive-In until 2013, when Cineplex purchased Empire Theatres.
 The drive-in was not included in the deal and it subsequently closed to be repurposed and sold.